tbaptistal/MORPHE2US/README.md

 - **`type`**
 - **`date of construction`**

 Only the name is used as a reference to this building type in the model.
-Load shapes (timeseries) are to be registered directly in the .json according to the afforementioned format.
+Load shapes (timeseries) are to be registered directly in the .json according to the aforementioned format.
 The pre-existing utilities for the specific building (heating system, rooftop pv...) are to be specified in the **District Excel sheet**.

 ### Retrofits